You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 And if we do that, we will not win.

-And that is they're more concerned about winning than anything else.
+And that is, they're more concerned about winning than anything else.

-They're more concerned about currying favor with the intelligentsia than they are about anything else.
+The other candidates, they're more concerned about currying favor with the intelligentsia than they are about anything else.

 And folks, you do not measure the success.